valory-xyz/open-operator-aks/README.md

 1. **Set up your AWS account.** Sign in to the AWS Management Console and configure the following parameters.

    1. In case you don't have one, you need to create an IAM user with an access key.
 Within the AWS Management Console, create a new user (IAM/Users), and [create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for that user (Security credentials/Access keys).
-The IAM user needs have the permissions `AmazonEC2FullAccess`, `AmazonS3FullAccess` and `IAMFullAccess`.
+The IAM user needs have the permissions `AmazonEC2FullAccess` and `AmazonS3FullAccess`.
 Note down the *AWS Access Key ID* and *AWS Secret Access Key*.

    2. You also need to [create an *S3 bucket*](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) to store the Terraform state for the service.[^2] Create the bucket in region `us-east-2`.
 You must follow the [AWS guidelines](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) for naming your bucket.
 Note down the bucket name.